srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 EOF
 ```

+## Error handling

+When either of the commands specified in the RPC request message fails, the returned message will contain an error, even if other commands might be correct.
+This atomicity of the commands is valid for both Get and Set methods.

+For example, the following request has two commands, where 2nd command uses a wrong path.

+=== "Request"
+    ```bash
+    curl -v http://admin:NokiaSrl1!@clab-srl01-srl/jsonrpc -d @- <<EOF
+    {
+        "jsonrpc": "2.0",
+        "id": 0,
+        "method": "get",
+        "params": {
+            "commands": [
+                {
+                    "path": "/interface[name=mgmt0]/statistics",
+                    "datastore": "state"
+                },
+                {
+                    "path": "/system/somethingwrong",
+                    "datastore": "state"
+                }
+            ]
+        }
+    }
+    EOF
+    ```
+=== "Response"
+    ```json
+    {
+      "error": {
+        "code": -1,
+        "message": "Path not valid - unknown element 'somethingwrong'.
+Options are [features, trace-options, management, configuration, aaa, authentication, warm-reboot, boot, l2cp-transparency, lacp, lldp, mtu, name, dhcp-server, event-handler, ra-guard-policy, gnmi-server, tls, json-rpc-server, bridge-table, license, dns, ntp, clock, ssh-server, ftp-server, snmp, sflow, load-balancing, banner, information, logging, mirroring, network-instance, maintenance, app-management]"
+      },
+      "id": 0,
+      "jsonrpc": "2.0"
+    }
+    ```

+The response will contain just an error container, even though technically the first command is correct.
+Note, that the HTTP response code is still `200 OK`, since JSON-RPC was able to deliver and execute the RPC, it is just that the RPC lead to an error.

 [^1]: the following versions have been used to create this tutorial.
 The newer versions might work; please pin the version to the mentioned ones if they don't.
 [^2]: differences in capabilities that different management interfaces provide are driven by the interfaces standards.
 [^3]: using HTTP POST method.